Semantics-Empowered Communication: A Tutorial-cum-Survey: From Past to Future of AI-empowered SemCom

 In addition to the aforementioned content-related semantics, some channel-related semantics are explored as well, so as to better adapt to the varying physical channel and further optimize the entire SemCom system.
-As a comparison, the content semantics of the transmitted information can be mined through semantic coding, while by means of environmental perception, the channel semantics of channel state and structure can be further utilized for re-transmission techniques, error correction methods, and robustness optimization.
+As a comparison, the content semantics of the transmitted information can be mined through semantic coding (SC), while by means of environmental perception, the channel semantics can be further inferred for semantics-aware transmission techniques and optimizing semantic noise-robustness.

 In terms of EL-SemCom, we discuss the effectiveness of goal-oriented communications and some semantics-assisted networks.
-In this part, the SemCom pays more attention to the impact of semantic information on task execution, which can be evaluated in the corresponding semantic metrics in Section \ref{sec:task-metrics}, such as energy efficiency \cite{chen2022performance, chen2022neuromorphic}, AoI \cite{yates2021age}, VoI \cite{ayan2019age, molin2019scheduling} and the success or accuracy of task execution \cite{kountouris2021semantics, farshbafan2022common, yuan2021graphcomm}, rather than merely semantic transmission.
+In this part, the SemCom pays more attention to the impact of semantic information on task execution, which can be evaluated in the corresponding effectiveness-level metrics in Section \ref{sec:task-metrics}, such as energy efficiency \cite{chen2022performance, chen2022neuromorphic}, \emph{age of information} (AoI) \cite{yates2021age}, \emph{value of information} (VoI) \cite{ayan2019age, molin2019scheduling} and the success or accuracy of task execution \cite{kountouris2021semantics, farshbafan2022common, yuan2021graphcomm}, rather than merely semantic transmission.